SimonGsponer/r_comparisons/1_creating_a_dataset_DF_TBL_DT.md

 There are a couple of striking findings:

-* First of all, `data.frame()`does a pretty good job.
+* First of all, **`data.frame()`does a pretty good job**.
 This was rather unexpected to me because innovation in R usually occurs in packages, which gives Base R functions a connotation of inefficiency & outdatedness.

-* `data.table()`, which is a function that comes from a big-data package, took the longest for big data.
+* **`data.table()`**, which is a function that comes from a big-data package, **took the longest for big data**.
 At the moment, I don't know why this is the case, so I'll update this bullet point as soon as I know more about this.

 * While `tibble()` needs (relatively speaking) much more time than the other two functions for a smallish dataset, it performs well for larger ones.

-The relative slowness of `data.table()`made me wonder if it would be more efficient to create a test data.table by wrapping `data.table()`around `data.frame()` or `tibble()`, i.e. to create a data.frame or tibble first and then coercing it into a data.table.
+The **relative slowness** of **`data.table()`** made me wonder if it would be more efficient to create a test data.table by **wrapping `data.table()`around `data.frame()` or `tibble()`**, i.e. to create a data.frame or tibble first and then coercing it into a data.table.
 Another 45 499 500 000 random numbers later, the answer is:

 _Chart 2_

 ![alt text](https://github.com/SimonGsponer/r_comparisons/blob/first_comparison/images/Comparison1_Results3.jpeg "Computation Time for Creating a 3-Column Dataset - Second Round")

-nope.
+**nope**.
 The wrapping method is only marginally faster for the scenario using 100k observations.
-Notwithstanding, it is interesting to see that coercing a data.frame or a tibble into a data.table does not require much computational power.
+Notwithstanding, it is interesting to see that **coercing** a data.frame or a tibble into a data.table **doesn't require much computational power**.

 ## A few concluding words

 After generating more than 90 bn random numbers, is there anything to infer from all this?
-The probably most important finding is that `data.frame()` is not slower in creating datasets than its counterparts in the tidyverse and data.table packages.
-Also, coercing a tibble or data.frame into a data.table requires little to no computational time.
+The probably **most important finding** is that **`data.frame()` is not slower in creating datasets than its counterparts** in the tidyverse and data.table packages.
+Also, **coercing** a tibble or data.frame into a data.table requires **little to no computational time**.

 Whether one uses `data.frame()`, `tibble()`, or `data.table()` doesn't seem to matter too much.
 Most R users do not have to generate datasets in such frequency that the time difference between the three functions matters (correct me if I'm wrong!).
 Moreover, whether to use a data.frame, a tibble, or a data.table depends obviously on the overriding purpose of ones work.